Maria498/Plan-and-Operate-Bidud-Hotel/README.md

 # Plan-Bidud-Hotel

-Java project in Design & Implementation academic course.
-I used Model–View–Controller design pattern.
-For UI I used JavaFX with SceneBuilder.
-As a database I used MS Access.
-In order to connect I used UcanAccess.jar.
+Java project in Design & Implementation academic course consists of 2 sub-projects.
-Use Case Diagram:
+"PlanBidudHotel" is a system that manages the preparations of the hotels for the arrival of the isolated citizens.
+"OperateBidudHotel" is a system that manages the daily operations of the hotels where isolating citizens who have returned from abroad are staying.
+The structure of the projects implemented on principles of the Model–View–Controller design pattern.
+Entity package contains all the data logic of the backend, such as database and connection establishment using UcanAccess.jar.
+View package is a frontend implemented in JavaFX with SceneBuilder, and controller package contains all the logic of the application that supports almost all of the use cases in the Use Case Diagram:

 ![UseCase](https://user-images.githubusercontent.com/88053482/155334195-a6baec81-a3ff-4ca3-ade0-a9d23aeb383a.JPG)

 Implementation: